subramario/Budget_Management_App/DEMO.md

   ## Login
   ![](Demo/Main_Dash.gif)
-  The most aesthetic part of this app
+  Introducing the Dashboard - the most aesthetic part of this app

   ## Compound Interest Forecasting
   ![](Demo/Compound_Interest_Forecasting.gif)

   If you can visualize it, you can achieve it

   ## UI Animations